waelser/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+- adaptive has multiple page site configurations (fixed) whereas fully responsive changes at any point within a given browser

 2. Describe what it means to be mobile first vs desktop first.

+- knowing usage is mainly to come from mobile users and their view should be prioritised

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+- change font size from 16px to 10px in order to use rem units across the site

 4. How would you describe preprocessing to someone new to CSS?

+- preprocessing is a tool for those working on the front end to do more with less. cut out repetitive code

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+- doing more with less, though variables do give me trouble

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.